Stamp Duty Calculator: Stamp Duty Land Tax Rates

-A stamp duty calculator can help you work out how much stamp duty land tax you will need to pay when purchasing a property, whether that’s a primary residence, a second home or a buy-to-let investment.
-Below, you’ll find one that’s free to use, learn how the calculations behind it work, and find out what to do after you’ve worked out how much your bill will be.
+A Stamp Duty calculator can help you determine how much Stamp Duty Land Tax (SDLT) you will need to pay when purchasing a property, whether a primary residence, a second home or a buy-to-let investment.
+You can use our free calculator below, learn how it works, and see your next steps.

 Stamp Duty Calculator